auth0/docs/articles/quickstart/native/flutter/interactive.md

 # Add login to your Flutter app

-Auth0 allows you to quickly add authentication and gain access to user profile information in your application.
+Auth0 allows you to quickly add authentication and access user profile information in your application.
 This guide demonstrates how to integrate Auth0 with a Flutter application using the [Auth0 Flutter SDK](https://github.com/auth0/auth0-flutter).

 ## Getting started